homo-metallicus/moOde-mountstatus/README.md

 moOde-mounstatus is an **experimental feature** which consists in a set of systemd unit definition files, shell script and modified moOde UI source files to improve moOde player's auto remount capabilities and basic LED management.

 Main script "mounstatus.sh" checks moOde's sources' availability, tries to remount them automatically if they become unavailable and controls the behavior of the raspberry pi LEDs accordingly. \
-It is called by a one shot systemd service unit triggered by a systemd timer unit every 15 seconds after the last execution.
+It is called by a one shot systemd service unit triggered by a systemd timer unit every 15 seconds.

 Sources can be network shares (SMB, NFS, UPnP) or any attached USB device.